-(ae) Dividends
+(af) Dividends

 Dividends are charged to retained earnings when declared.
-No dividends were declared for the years ended December 31, 2017 and 2018.
-In 2019, the Group declared a special cash dividend of US\$0.1714 per ordinary share, equivalent to US\$1.3712 per ADS, totaling approximately US\$100 million, and had paid the dividends to shareholders in December 2019.
+No dividends were declared for the year ended December 31, 2018.
+In 2019, the Group declared a special cash dividend of US\$0.1714 per ordinary share, equivalent to US\$1.3712 per ADS, totaling approximately US\$100 million, or RMB701.6 million, and had paid the dividends to shareholders on December 13, 2019.
+In 2020, the Group also declared a special cash dividend of US\$0.1714 per ordinary share, equivalent to US\$1.3712 per ADS, totaling approximately US\$100 million, or RMB653.9 million, and had paid almost all of the dividends to shareholders on December 22, 2020.

-(af) Net income/(loss) per share
+(ag) Net income/(loss) per share

-The Group computes net income/(loss) per Class A and Class B ordinary share in accordance with ASC 260-10 Earnings Per Share: Overall, using the two class method.
+The Group computes net income or loss per Class A and Class B ordinary share in accordance with ASC 260-10 Earnings Per Share: Overall, using the two class method.
 Under the two-class method, net income is allocated between ordinary shares and other participating securities based on their participating rights.
 Net losses are not allocated to other participating securities if based on their contractual terms they are not obligated to share in the losses.